jignacioa/Coding-Dojo/python_stack/django/django_full_stack/mtg_exchange/README.md

 ![ScreenShot](./Project_Images/dashboard.PNG)

-The seller can upload an image of the product and a description of the condition.
+The seller can upload an image of the product, description of the condition and all the information pertaining to the card.
 ![ScreenShot](./Project_Images/product_submission.PNG)
 ![ScreenShot](./Project_Images/posting_2.PNG)
 ![ScreenShot](./Project_Images/posting_1.PNG)